ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 ### Memory Use

 The progressive upscaler still samples the full latent at once, so extremely large resolutions can exhaust VRAM.
-When you hit that ceiling, switch to the `FlowMatchingStreamingStage` node.
-Instead of chopping the latent into tiles, it throttles the VRAM budget reported to ComfyUI’s attention kernels and can temporarily enable LOW_VRAM streaming so the UNet processes smaller chunks over time while keeping global conditioning intact.
+When the sampler reports an out-of-memory error, the node automatically retries with a streaming fallback: it enables LOW_VRAM mode and throttles the VRAM budget reported to ComfyUI’s attention kernels so the UNet iterates over smaller chunks while preserving the full latent and conditioning.
+Expect a slower pass, but no need to rewire the graph.

 ### Note: Upscaling is Optional